Depending on the initial state of the site, you will need to work through the following tasks to prepare for planting.

 Make sure all you planning and homework has been undertaken.
 This includes species selection, variety selection, calculating your area and quantity of turf to be delivered or collected from the farm.
 Speak with the turf supplier to make sure they have stock and can deliver or provide turf when you would like it.

 Spray any existing grass and weeds using glyphosate (Roundup® or equivalent product) as per label recommendations.
-Wait 7 to 10 days to ensure that the chemical has been absorbed and translocated throughout the sprayed plants.
+Wait a mimimum 7 days to ensure that the chemical has been absorbed and translocated throughout the sprayed plants.
+If time allows, apply a second application of weed killer and commence group preparation 14 days after the first treatment.

 Remove any construction debris (scraps of timber, gravel, pieces of concrete and mortar, bricks, etc.).